d0tTino/docs-/docs/index.md

 ```

 The script clones the legacy repo, filters only the documentation files using
-`git filter-repo`, and fetches the result as a local branch called
+`git filter-repo`, and fetches the result as a local branch called `d0tTino-
-`d0tTino-import`.
+import`.
 Merge that branch to incorporate the history:

 ```bash
 git merge d0tTino-import --allow-unrelated-histories